Skip to main content

 Deploy to a shared network

-Pick a target network now and use it consistently — the faucet's network dropdown and every gnokey command's -remote and -chainid flags must match:
+Pick a target network now and use it consistently.
+The faucet's network dropdown and every gnokey command's -remote and -chainid flags must match:

 Network-chainid-remote